Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Events are stored for **90 days** in CloudTrail
 * To keep events beyond this period, log them to S3 and use Athena

+#### Validate CloudTrail Log File Integrity

+* To determine whether a log file was modified, deleted, or unchanged after CloudTrail delivered it, you can use CloudTrail log file integrity validation.
+* When you enable log file integrity validation, CloudTrail creates a hash for every log file that it delivers.
+* Every hour, CloudTrail also creates and delivers a file that references the log files for the last hour and contains a hash of each.
+This file is called a *digest file*.
+Validated log files are invaluable in security and forensic investigations

+!!! tip

+    Digest file is delivered in the **same Amazon S3 bucket** but in a **separate folder** as that of CloudTrail Log files.
+    Separate security policies can be implemented on a folder consisting of digest files.

 ### AWS X-Ray